-Researchers developed a new method of evaluating blood from pregnant people to identify anomalies in the genes of fetuses.
+Researchers developed a new method of evaluating blood from pregnant women to identify anomalies in the genes of fetuses.
 The new approach is more sensitive than current tests, which screen only for chromosome-level variants, such as an extra chromosome, and a small number of fetal genetic variants.
 It is also less invasive than current methods, which often involve inserting a needle into the uterus to retrieve fetal cells for analysis.

 Scientists funded by the National Institutes of Health have developed a same-day test to identify abnormal fetal chromosomes.